harumuki/thorsten-hans.com/_posts/2019-11-27-docker-on-windows-fix-time-synchronization-issue.md

 permalink: docker-on-windows-fix-time-synchronization-issue
 published: true
 tags: [Windows,Docker]
-excerpt: 'Have your Docker containers on Windows a wrong time or even a different (past) date?
+excerpt: 'Are your Docker containers on Windows behind a couple of hours or even days?
+Are they displaying or working with a wrong time/date?
 Read why this happens and how to fix it.'
 image: /orca.jpg
 unsplash_user_name: NOAA
 unsplash_user_ref: noaa